ETCLabs/RDMnetBroker/README.md

 ## License

 RDMnet Broker is licensed under the Apache License 2.0.
-RDMnet Broker also incorporates the [RDMnet](https://github.com/ETCLabs/RDMnet) libraries, which have additional Licensing terms.
+RDMnet Broker also incorporates the [RDMnet](https://github.com/ETCLabs/RDMnet) library, which has additional licensing terms.